paulrad/kick-happy-api/README.md

 The default json configuration file loaded will be `default.json`.
 If your load an other configuration file (eg: `export NODE_ENV=production`), properties of the `production.json` will override the defaults properties.

+Your configurations properties are accessibles via the method `KH.config()`

 #### /helpers

-The helpers files are accessible globally via the method `KH.Helpers` (eg: `KH.Helpers('models/users')` will return all the methods of the `helpers/models/users.js` file - see the API chapter for more informations about the KA global object).
+The helpers files are accessible globally via the method `KH.Helpers` (eg: `KH.helpers('models/users')` will return all the methods of the `helpers/models/users.js` file - see the API chapter for more informations about the KA global object).

 The helpers directory is subdivided in (actually) 4 subdirectories:

 ##### /hapi

 Contains by default the file `auth_strategies.js`.

+We can use this directory to store invokations of yours HapiJS plugins.
+The HapiJS `server` object is accessible via the method `KH.server()`

 ##### /mongoose